|

 sure Zeus had all these fine treasures laid up here … just for

-way … or just “looks” Jewish.
-These Jews are the scum of the
+the way … or just “looks” Jewish.
+These Jews are the scum of

-earth.
-I’ve heard some of them even have horns and a tail!
+them even have horns and a tail! |

 |